jvbonin/yeoman-generator-dizmo/README.md

 ## Advanced sub-generators

-Once you have accommodated yourself with the basics of dizmo development, you can go further and try out the advanced sub-generators `dizmo:ext` and `dizmo:ext-coffee-script`, `dizmo:ext-type-script` and `dizmo:with-libs`.
+Once you have accommodated yourself with the basics of dizmo development, you can go further and try out the advanced `dizmo:ext`, `dizmo:ext-coffee-script`, `dizmo:ext-type-script` and `dizmo:with-libs` sub-generators.

 It's in theory possible to run the advanced sub-generators even after having edited the basic skeleton, but only as long as the original directory structure has been left in place.
 Using this feature you can later-on convert your basic dizmo projects to more advanced ones.